jlchan/StartUpDG.jl/README.md

 Routines to initialize reference element operators, physical mesh arrays, and connectivity for nodal DG methods

 Codes roughly based on Nodal Discontinuous Galerkin methods by Hesthaven and Warburton (2007).
-Original port from Matlab to Julia by Yimin Lin.
+Original port from Matlab to Julia by [Yimin Lin](https://github.com/yiminllin)